Flying Field Information and Map

 All internal combustion engines with a displacement of 0.10 cubic inches or greater must be equipped with an effective muffler.

 The use of alcoholic beverages, drugs, and pyrotechnic devices are strictly prohibited.
-In addition, pets are not permitted at the field.

 Maintenance of our flying field is performed by our club members and consists of weekly mowing of the area from April through October.
 All members are highly encouraged to share in this task by volunteering to perform mowing at least twice each year.
 Please consult our current mowing schedule to see which weeks are available, then contact one of our club officers to have your name added to our schedule.